tensorlakeai/indexify/docs/docs/getting_started.md

 from langchain_openai import ChatOpenAI
 ```

 Now, let's setup a chain with a prompt and use OpenAI to answer questions.
-Notice that we are passing the Indexfiy retreiver created above to get context for the RAG.
+Notice that we are passing the Indexify retriever created above to get context for the RAG.
 ```python
 template = """Answer the question based only on the following context:
 {context}